Bird conservation: Plume trade

 Plume hunting is the hunting of wild birds to harvest their decorative feathers.
 More decorative plumes, which were sold for use as ornamentation particularly in hat-making, were more sought after in the trade.
-While the plume trade is not necessarily an large ongoing threat to birds, it was in its height in the late 19th century into the early 20th century until protective efforts were instated.
+While the plume trade is not necessarily a large ongoing threat to birds, it was in its height in the late 19th century into the early 20th century until protective efforts were instated.

 Hybridization

 Hybridization may also endanger birds, damaging the gene stock.
 For example, the American black duck (Anas rubripes) has been often reported hybridizing with the mallard (Anas platyrhynchos), starting a slow decline in the rarer A. rubripes.

 Gamebird hybrids are particularly common and many breeders produce hybrids that may be accidentally or intentionally introduced into the wild.